 Materials and methods

-The Middle Elbe is an extensively monitored, lowland basin, and high-resolution data covering 73 river water bodies for the period 2005-2010 was available from the German Federal States under cooperation with the River Basin Community Elbe (FGGE).
+The Middle Elbe is an extensively monitored, lowland basin.
+As a training data set for phytoplankton and nutrient modelling, high-resolution data covering 73 river water bodies for the period 2005-2010 was available from the German Federal States under cooperation with the River Basin Community Elbe (FGGE).
 This data was linked with GIS information for population, municipal waste water treatment plants, land use, slope soil type and river morphology and analytic units in a database.

 Facts and Figures: ELBE - HAVEL - SAALE